KChen-lab/Monopogen/README.md

 It is composed of three modules:
 * **Data preprocess**.
 This module removes reads with high alignment mismatches from single cell sequencing and also makes data formats compatiable with Monopongen.
 * **Germline SNV calling**.
 Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to improve both SNV calling accuracy and detection sensitivity.
 * **Putative somatic SNV calling**.
 We extended the machinery of LD refinement from human population level to cell population level.
-We statistically phased the observed alleles with adjacent germline alleles to estimate the degree of LD, taking into consideration widespread sparseness and allelic dropout in single-cell sequencing data, and calculated a probabilistic score as an indicator of somatic SNVs.
-The putative somatic SNVs were further genotyped at cell type/cluster level from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar).
+We statistically phase the observed alleles with adjacent germline alleles to estimate the degree of LD, taking into consideration widespread sparseness and allelic dropout in single-cell sequencing data, and calculated a probabilistic score as an indicator of somatic SNVs.
+The putative somatic SNVs are further genotyped at cell type/cluster level from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar).

 The output of `Monopogen` will enable 1) ancestry identificaiton on single cell samples; 2) genome-wide association study on the celluar level if sample size is sufficient, and 3) putative somatic SNV investigation.